Raphael Borges Rodrigues: Melbourne City

-Macarthur FC
+Macarthur

-On 27 June 2023, Raphael was announced to have signed for Macarthur FC on a two-year contract.
+On 27 June 2023, Raphael was announced to have signed for Macarthur on a two-year contract.
 In the 2023–24 season, Raphael managed three goals and two assists for the Bulls by February 2024.
 He finished the campaign for Macarthur with six goals in 33 appearances across all competitions.

 Coventry City

 On 24 May 2024, Raphael was announced to have signed with EFL Championship club Coventry City.
 He signed a four-year deal with the West Midlands club, expiring in June 2028.

-Wigan Athletic loan
+Loan to Wigan Athletic

 On 1 September 2025, Raphael joined Wigan Athletic on a season-long loan for the 2025–26 season.

+Loan to Burton Albion

+In September 2026, Raphael joined EFL League One side Burton Albion on a season-long loan.